bcwhite-code/brians-blueprints/self-building-spacex.md

 the map.  **You need to get the items from that to complete the Construction Supply station!**

+If you don't catch the notice about the weapons cache when it happens, you can find a link to in under the "exploration journal" in the InformaTron ("i" key).

 There are a number of requester chests used.
 Until that becomes available (in v0.5, it was available much earlier), items will have to moved by hand or the chests replaced with "Smol" versions from the